ks888/kirby/FAQ.md

 # FAQ

 <a name="work"/>
-## How does Kirby work?
+## How does Kirby calculate a coverage?

 Here are 3 points to understand Kirby.

 1. After each task execution, Kirby runs serverspec.

-    When Kirby is not installed, ansible works like this:
+    Simply put, when Kirby is not installed, ansible works like this:

     ![before kirby](http://i.imgur.com/2AbjMfv.jpg)

     When Kirby is installed, ansible and Kirby work like this:

     ![after kirby](http://i.imgur.com/QXcgdwA.jpg)

-    Note that, when the task's result is not `changed`, Kirby does not run serverspec, since its result should be same.

 2. Determines whether a task is tested, by comparing serverspec's results.